 Get the education you need: Find schools for Veterinary Technologists and Technicians near you!

-There are primarily two levels of education for entry into this occupation: a 4-year program for veterinary technologists and a 2-year program for veterinary technicians.
-Typically, both technologists and technicians must pass a credentialing exam and must become registered, licensed, or certified, depending on the state in which they work.
+There are usually two levels of education for entry into this occupation: a 4-year program for veterinary technologists and a 2-year program for veterinary technicians.
+Typically, both technologists and technicians must pass a credentialing exam and become registered, licensed, or certified, depending on the state in which they work.

 Veterinary technologists and technicians must complete a postsecondary program in veterinary technology.
-In 2015, there were 231 veterinary technology programs accredited by the American Veterinary Medical Association (AVMA).
-Most of these programs offer a 2-year associate’s degree for veterinary technicians.
-Twenty-three colleges offer a 4-year bachelor’s degree in veterinary technology.
-Nine schools offer coursework through distance learning.
+There are 221 veterinary technology programs accredited by the American Veterinary Medical Association (AVMA).
+Most of these programs offer a 2-year associate's degree for veterinary technicians.
+Twenty-one colleges offer a 4-year bachelor's degree in veterinary technology.

-People interested in becoming a veterinary technologist or technician should take high school classes in biology and other sciences, as well as math.
+People interested in becoming a veterinary technologist or technician should prepare themselves by taking high school classes in biology and other sciences, as well as math.

 Although each state regulates veterinary technologists and technicians differently, most candidates must pass a credentialing exam.
 Most states require technologists and technicians to pass the Veterinary Technician National Examination (VTNE), offered by the American Association of Veterinary State Boards.

 Communication skills.
-Veterinary technologists and technicians spend a substantial amount of their time communicating with supervisors, animal owners, and other staff.
+Veterinary technologists and technicians spend a substantial amount of their time communicating with supervisors, other staff, and animal owners.
 In addition, a growing number of technicians counsel pet owners on animal behavior and nutrition.

 Compassion.
 Veterinary technologists and technicians must treat animals with kindness and must be sensitive when dealing with the owners of sick pets.